Here you find some helpful email technical tips for improving email deliverability such as text choice, layout, and testing resources.

 Tips for Improving Your Email Layout

-In our last blog post, we talked a little bit about how you approach your strategy when developing an email campaign (https://handysends.com/blog/handysends-creating-your-email-strategy/).
+In our last blog post, we talked a little about how you approach your strategy when developing an email campaign.
 In previous posts, we covered more of the nuts and bolts of setting up a campaign as well.
 In this post, we’ll cover some of the technical features of creating an effective email that will help your messages reach your customers more effectively.

 If you are creating your own messages, here are some things to consider:

-Test it out- Once you are finished creating your email, you can always send yourself test messages to several platforms to troubleshoot errors using the “Test Message” feature in SendGrid.
-While looking at a sample email on your iPhone, desktop, and tablet is a great first step, using tools like Litmus or Email on Acid that will enable you to quickly see how you message renders on dozens of combinations of devices and clients, which will also save testing time.
+Test it out once you are finished creating your email, you can always send yourself test messages to several platforms to troubleshoot errors using the “Text Message” feature in HandySends.
+While looking at a sample email on your iPhone, desktop, and tablet is a great first step, using tools like Litmus or Email on Acid that will enable you to quickly see how your message renders on dozens of combinations of devices and clients, which will also save testing time.